-Several of the neighborhoods surrounding campus, including University Heights, Westwood, Raintree, and West Hills, currently have on-street parking restrictions in place which prevent parking during the daytime on weekdays.
-These restrictions successfully prevent the weekday, daytime parking issues experienced by the neighborhoods to the south, east and north of campus.
+Several of the neighborhoods surrounding campus, including University Heights, Westwood, Raintree, and West Hills, currently have parking restrictions in place on many of their streets which limit or prevent parking during the daytime on weekdays, while other streets or particular sides of the street are unrestricted.
+These restrictions help reduce some of the weekday, daytime parking issues experienced by the neighborhoods to the south, east and north of campus.
 Making the on-street restrictions workable for the residents of these neighborhoods is the fact that all or nearly all of the houses in these areas have dedicated driveways.
-This is not the case in other neighborhoods.
+However, the streets in these neighborhoods where parking is unrestricted experience the same high-demand conditions as other neighborhoods surrounding the University.